-The decision to undergo labiaplasty is deeply personal and can be for various reasons.
+The decision to undergo labiaplasty, either wedge or trim, is deeply personal and can be for various reasons.

 Many women experience physical discomfort during activities like cycling, wearing tight clothing, or engaging in intimate relationships due to enlarged or asymmetrical labia.